spryker/docker-sdk/docs/02-development-usage/06-running-tests.md

 #### Running tests with all containers in testing mode

+To save computer resources, recommended running all containers in testing mode.
+This mode turns off all background processes.

 To run tests with all containers in testing mode:

 1. Restart all containers in testing mode: